-If you’re an Arlington driver who prefers a manual vehicle, then you will need to have your clutch inspected every 50K miles and keep your eye out for signs of clutch degradation.
+Do you prefer driving a manual vehicle?
+Then you need to have your clutch inspected every 50K miles and keep your eye out for signs of clutch degradation.
 Automatic transmission vehicles also have a clutch, but it works a bit differently and can be checked as part of your transmission inspection.
 Some of the most common clutch repairs include broken or stretched clutch cables, leaking fluids, air in the hydraulic line, or misaligned linkage.
 Here are a few signs that your manual transmission is in need of a clutch repair:

 - You should be able to step on your clutch pedal with ease.
 If it becomes gradually or increasingly difficult to push or it feels like it is sticking, then something is in need of repair.